clovisphere/pytesseract-demo/README.md

 # Pytesseract Demo

-[Throwaway code](https://stackoverflow.com/questions/1373980/good-strategies-for-developing-throwaway-code) that shows how [pytesseract](https://pypi.org/project/pytesseract/) can be used to do intereting things with data:smiley:
+[Throwaway code](https://stackoverflow.com/questions/1373980/good-strategies-for-developing-throwaway-code) that shows how [pytesseract](https://pypi.org/project/pytesseract/) can be used to do interesting things with data:smiley:

 ![get help](example/help.png)